Zazzzles/image-caching/README.md

 ## Usage

-> `clearImageCache` is used to remove all items from async storage and local FileSystem
+> `CacheManager.clearImageCache()` is used to remove all items from async storage and local FileSystem

-> `cleanCache` checks for images that are older than 30 days and removes them.
+> `CacheManager.cleanCache()` checks for images that are older than 30 days and removes them.
 It is reccommended to do this check often to avoid using too much storage space for caching

 ## Installation